 As part of our grand plan to lead you through the various aspects of optimizing your new Wix website and your site's infrastructure we noticed some of you have showed an interest in various aspects of domain and subdomain forwarding and iframes.
 Our support team received lots of questions on why their new Flash website isn’t listed in Google and other search engines and when we checked we discovered several cases in which iframes were being used.
 For this reason, we decided to explain iframes and shed some light on the issue.

 Iframes: Yes or No?

 Iframes (or inline frames) allow you to display content from one domain, under a different domain.
-For example, you’ve built a website with Wix all about photography and you have another new domain called photography.com.
+For example, you’ve learnt how to make a website all about photography and you have another new domain called photography.com.
 You want all the content you’ve uploaded onto the Wix website to appear under your new ‘photography’ domain.
 What you do is, you add an iframe into the source of your photography domain and place your Wix website into the iframe.
 None of the content will appear in your photography domain.
 Your new domain will appear to have zero content, no fresh content, no links, no updates, nothing.
 You can add the basic Meta tags, such as title, description and keywords into your photography domain, but that will be the only thing the search engine crawler will see, and as you can read in our previous blog post on Getting Your Site Listed in Google, where there is no content there is no crawler, no indexing and no ranking.
 Content is Google’s king, bread and butter.
 In fact, if you visit Google SEO sites you’ll discover that they strongly advise against using frames and iframes in general, as it places you in quite a disadvantage.

 Redirecting 301 & Domain Forwarding